opsit-io/opsit-explang-docs/docs/explang-alg.md

 Keyword arguments are used when we want to pass a specific value to a specific argument.
-Consider a scenario where there are 3 optional arguments, what if the user wants to pass just a second optional argument’s value, here the first arguments even though is optional it will be mandatory for him to pass its value making it a required argument.
+Consider a scenario where there are 3 optional arguments, what if the user wants to pass just a second optional argument's value, here the first arguments even though is optional it will be mandatory for him to pass its value making it a required argument.